 Quaddle therapy and MIT (minimally invasive injection therapy)

-These two are therapeutic approaches for chronic pain patients.
-Quaddle therapy is controversial.
-It uses small amounts of an anesthetic to relax muscles, blocking pain stimuli.
-MIT is mainly for patients with paralysis.
-A combination of injected pain medications and external therapy methods is the last resort before surgery is threatened.
+Both of these are therapeutic approaches for chronic pain patients.
+Wheal therapy is controversial.
+Small amounts of an anesthetic are used to relax the muscles and block the pain stimuli.
+MIT is mainly suitable for patients with symptoms of paralysis.
+A combination of injected painkillers and external therapy methods is the last resort before an impending operation.

 Acupressure as a therapeutic approach for cervical spine syndrome

 Pain specialists have long pointed out that acupressure can lead to pain relief.
 By applying pressure to certain parts of the body, the muscles relax and the patient experiences possible relief.
 Acupressure is a form of acupuncture and has a long tradition in the medical history of Asia.
-It is applied either with a gentle pressure massage by a therapist or with external aids such as a acupressure cushion or a acupressure mat
+It is applied either with a gentle pressure massage by a therapist or with external aids such as an acupressure cushion or an acupressure mat.

 The effect of acupressure on cervical spine syndrome

-Curious about how these little spikes can help you?
-Find out here
+Curious how these little spikes can help you?

 Some exercises for a pain-free everyday life